-Students are required to complete the Scholarship Application Form in full which you will find attached to the end of this document.
-Once the form is completed, please send it to:
+Applicants are required to complete the Scholarship Application Form – you can request a form by contacting us.
+Once the form is completed, please return it to:

 Brookes School, Flempton Road, Risby, Bury St Edmunds, IP28 6QJ or email@example.com

-There are currently no deadlines for applications.
 Applications are handled on a rolling basis throughout the year.
-Upon receiving your Scholarship Application Form, the school will review the application.
-Successful applicants are then invited for assessment.
+Upon receiving your Scholarship Application Form, the school will review the application and selected applicants are invited for assessment.
 All scholarships involve an interview with the Academic Director and other relevant members of staff.

 Depending on the type of scholarship we will also request for you or your child to do one or more of the following:

-- To sit an exam or assessment taken at the school in the relevant subject area(s)
+- To sit an assessment taken at the school in the relevant subject area(s)